 • Webots

-• Docker is running the LGDXRobot2 ROS 2 Docker image
+• Docker running the LGDXRobot2 ROS 2 Docker image.

 Create a folder to store the certificates.
 For the simulation, create an additional folder to share the Webots files.